Board Bio Details

 The International Baccalaureate provides an enriched curriculum that both covers and extends beyond regular Saskatchewan curricula in its depth and detail.
 It emphasizes the development of the necessary critical skills that university-bound students need to master: reflecting, inquiring, thinking, analyzing and evaluating.

-Lyndon Carlson, in his first term of service, is new to the Board in 2016.
+Lyndon Carlson, in his first term of service, has served on the Board of Regents since 2016.
 He also retired in 2016 from a life-long career with Farm Credit Canada (FCC), where he served as Executive Vice President and Chief Marketing Officer.

 Prior to starting with FCC in 1982, Lyndon attended the University of Saskatchewan, graduating with a degree in Agricultural Economics.
 His love of agriculture is not surprising, considering he grew up on a mixed grain-beef farm near Buchanan, Saskatchewan.